Participatory budgeting: Improvement in citizens' well-being

+These results suggest that countries who "sustain participatory budgeting programs may be part of general improvements in governance that produce[s] more durable access to healthcare."
+Participatory budgeting has led to advancements in government because democratic governments with this kind of budgeting are able to make better use of public funding.

 Government transparency

 Participatory budgeting allows for effective and efficient policy changes, and positively influences aspects such as government transparency.
 Foremost, participatory budgeting increases budget transparency.
 In contrast, a lack of transparency can disconnect citizens from their government.
 For example, in the Dominican Republic, citizens reported that they did not feel they had a voice in their local government and claimed that they were not aware of how to participate in legislation within their districts.
-Due to this attitude, “citizen's perceptions of such things as why raising tax revenue is important, how public budgets are carried out, or how public works are paid for are often ill-informed.”
+Due to this attitude, "citizen's perceptions of such things as why raising tax revenue is important, how public budgets are carried out, or how public works are paid for are often ill-informed."

 Advancement in democracy

-The Colombian organization Fundacion Solidaridad, which seeks to promote democratic developments through participatory budgeting practices, implemented seminars and practices to “facilitate the exchange of experiences in participatory budgeting at the municipal level through dialogues and planning meetings.”
-Fundacion Solidaridad’s approaches showed that participatory budgeting led to concrete advancements in democracy.
-The results concluded that participatory budgeting served as a platform for democratic societies to be able to partner with public institutions and international partners to be able to “promote activities for democracy and transparency at the local level.”
+The Colombian organization Fundacion Solidaridad, which seeks to promote democratic developments through participatory budgeting practices, implemented seminars and practices to "facilitate the exchange of experiences in participatory budgeting at the municipal level through dialogues and planning meetings."
+Fundacion Solidaridad's approaches showed that participatory budgeting led to concrete advancements in democracy.
+The results concluded that participatory budgeting served as a platform for democratic societies to be able to partner with public institutions and international partners to be able to "promote activities for democracy and transparency at the local level."
 Increased government transparency allows civic societies to have more impact within their own communities, as well as understand the importance of civic engagement.

 After more than a decade, the high number of participants suggests that participatory budgeting encourages increasing citizen involvement, according to the paper.
 Also, Porto Alegre's health and education budget increased from 13% (1985) to almost 40% (1996), and the share of the participatory budget in the total budget increased from 17% (1992) to 21% (1999).

 Research also shows that participatory budgeting has a greater impact over longer periods of time.
 In a paper that updated the World Bank's methodology, which expanded statistical scope and analyzed Brazil's 253 largest municipalities that use participatory budgeting, researchers found that participatory budgeting reallocates spending towards health and sanitation.
 The longer that a municipality used participatory budgeting, the more health and sanitation benefits accumulated.
 Participatory budgeting does not merely allow citizens to shift funding priorities in the short-term—it can yield sustained institutional and political change in the long term.